 Email phishing attempts

 A phishing email pretending to be from eBay typically contains a link that takes you to a fake website.
-There, you'll usually be asked to sign in, and submit personal and account information.
+There, you’ll be asked to sign in and submit personal and account information.

-Here are some typical traits of spoof emails and websites:
+Here are some typical traits of phishing scams:

 - Asking for confidential information

-- An urgent tone that asks you to act quickly
+- An urgent or threatening tone that asks you to act quickly

 - Unsolicited attachments